 We inject PRF into the jaw joint to help release the joint, allowing the disc in the jaw to slip back in place.
 Many patients with TMJ have a jaw disc that slips out of place, creating pain in the jaw.
 PRF can relieve pain and return the disc to the jaw.

-TMJ Disorder FAQs
+TMJ Therapy FAQs

 Will TMJ go away on its own?